CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 ### Task 1: Setup Key Vault & Secrets

+In this task, you will be generating a secret in Key vault and creating the connection between AKS and Key vault.

 1. On the browser, Navigate to Azure portal and search for **Key Vault** and select **Key vaults** from the list.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/kv.png "Add a Namespace")